 17. Chinese brides wear red

-If you are planning to go to a wedding in China, don’t get surprised if you see that the bride wears red.
+If you are planning to go to a wedding in China, don’t let brides wearing red surprise you.
 While in many nations it is almost impossible to imagine a bride wearing any other colour except white, brides in China wear red dresses.
-Even though the red colour is associated with anger and danger, in this case, it becomes a symbol of love, honesty, and fertility.
+Even though this might come as peculiar, people associate red colour with anger and danger.
+In this case, it is a symbol of love, honesty, and fertility.

 One of the traditions in China is Qipao or otherwise known as Cheongsam.
 It is actually a red dress, often decorated with golden or silver details.
-The gold details are embedded only to represent wealth and fortune.
+The gold details decoration represent wealth and fortune.

 Long Feng Gua

 In the South of China, there is another custom that also requires brides to wear red dresses.
-This dress is known as Long Feng Gua and it is decorated with Phoenix and a dragon.
+Long Feng Gua is a dress with Phoenix and a dragon decoration.
 Both of these symbols represent the bride and the groom.

 18. At funeral wear white